gahfy/droidimg/README.md

 # DroidImg

+## Most important first

+The development of this project is at the beginning, so going fast, and this `README.md` file is changing a lot, according to updates to the project.
+Please rely on the `README.md` file which is included in the release you have downloaded.

 ## What is this program about

 This program allows you to convert rasterized image to webp images that will be stored in the drawables folder of your Android project.